-3) Create A Plan.
-Mark Spitz once said, “If you fail to prepare, you're prepared to fail.”
-You must create a system where you are saving X amount of money every month, investing Y amount every month, and working on Z project until completion.
+There's a great quote by Mark Spitz that says, “If you fail to prepare, you're prepared to fail.”
+Put together a system where you are saving X amount of money every month, investing Y amount every month, and working on Z project until completion.

 What I'm doing: I use Financial Samurai to write out goals and to keep myself accountable.
 I also keep track of my net worth and all 10 of my passive income investments with free financial tools online.
 I don't want to wake up 10 years from now wondering where all my money went.
 The internet is your friend.

 A second goal could be to earn enough passive income to pay for transportation each month and so forth.
 Calculate your overall basic expenses necessary for survival.
 Once you have those expenses covered, you are golden.

-You must always compare the expected return to the risk-free rate of return, which is the 10-year government bond yield currently at ~3%.
-Any new venture should thoroughly beat 3%.
-Otherwise, you are wasting your efforts since you can earn 3% doing nothing.
+You must always compare the expected return to the risk-free rate of return, which is the 10-year government bond yield.
+Any new venture should thoroughly beat it.
+Otherwise, you are likely wasting your efforts.

 My realistic goal is to have a blended annual return of 2x the risk-free rate, or ~6%.
-To sustain a $200,000 a year passive income figure, I will need to accumulate roughly $3.3 million in capital.
+To sustain my passive income goals, I will need to accumulate roughly $3.3 million in capital.
 However, given I've got to pay taxes, I'll probably need closer to $4 million in capital to live off passive income and never touch principal.

 If I decide to move from San Francisco to the heartland, however, perhaps I can live off $80,000 a year in passive income and accumulate $1.3 – $1.5 million of capital instead.
 Having passive income allows you to geo-arbitrage.